-The 11th annual GX94 and FOX FM Airwaves for Health Radiothon was a huge success raising $72,847.90.
-The annual radiothon was held April 24 and 25, with both radio stations broadcasting live from the regional hospital in Yorkton.
+The 12th annual GX94 and FOX FM Airwaves for Health Radiothon was a huge success raising $86,847.
+The annual radiothon was held April 16 and 17, with both radio stations broadcasting live from the Regional Hospital in Yorkton.
 Harvard Broadcasting covers all of the costs of the radiothon, so 100% of donations go toward buying medical equipment.

-There were also 21 businesses or organizations that made contributions of $1,000 or more who participated in interviews and on air discussions explaining why they were making a donation and why they support the work of the Foundation.
-As well, 112 individuals either phoned in a donation or came to the hospital to make a donation.
+Twenty-five businesses and organizations that made contributions of $1,000 or more spoke on the radio explaining why they were making a donation and why they support the work of the Foundation.
+As well, 116 individuals either phoned in a donation or came to the hospital to make a donation.

-“This event has become very important to The Health Foundation,” said Mr. Fisher.
-“Not only does the radiothon raise a significant amount of money, it also reaches a huge amount of people creating tremendous public awareness regarding the work of The Health Foundation.”
+“This event has become very important to The Health Foundation” said Mr. Fisher.
+“Not only does the radiothon raise a significant amount of money, it also reaches a huge number of people creating tremendous public awareness regarding the work of The Health Foundation.”

 “GX94 and FOX FM have been great to work with.
-Their staff really care, and you can see the energy and enthusiasm of the on-air radio people clearly reaches the public,” he added.
+Their staff care, and you can see the energy and enthusiasm of the on-air radio people clearly reaches the public,” said Ross Fisher.